CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ### TEP VLAN Configuration

-As mentioned aboce, our use-case covers layer 2 VXLAN/EVPN underlay fabric.
-Therefore, ESXi TEP IPs for all racks are in the same subnet, which means, it is strethced by VXLAN over layer 3 underlay fabrci.
+As mentioned above, our use-case covers layer 2 VXLAN/EVPN underlay fabric.
+Therefore, ESXi TEP IPs for all racks are in the same subnet, which means, it is stretched by VXLAN over layer 3 underlay fabric.
 In that case, TEP VLAN default-gateway is not needed (no SVI nor VRR) as no routing is done on the underlay.
-Instead, VXLAN intefaces must be configured to map the TEP VLAN to VXLAN VNI.
+Instead, VXLAN interfaces must be configured to map the TEP VLAN to VXLAN VNI.

-VXLAN Tunnel Endpoints (VTEPs) uses local loopback IP address as the tunnel source and destintaion.
+VXLAN Tunnel Endpoints (VTEPs) uses local loopback IP address as the tunnel source and destination.
 For that, loopback interfaces need be configured on all leaf switches and then advertised via BGP.
-In VXLAN active/active mode (MLAG), `clag vxlan-anycast-ip` has to be configured, so the two MLAG peers will have the same virtual tunnel IP address which is used as VXLAN tunnel source.
-VTEPs are the underlay leaf switches, so spine switches doesn't need any VXLAN configuration.
+In VXLAN active/active mode (MLAG), `clag vxlan-anycast-ip` must be configured, so the two MLAG peers will have the same virtual tunnel IP address which is used as VXLAN tunnel source.
+VTEPs are the underlay leaf switches, so spine switches don’t need any VXLAN configuration.

 ## MLAG and VXLAN Configuration

 ### MLAG General Configuration

-As we saw in all above use-cases, to create active/active and redundent layer 2 connectivity for the ESXi hypervisors, we use our MLAG protocol.
-The below Cumulus Linux switches configuration required for for any N-VDS uplink profile (active/active or active/standby).
+As we saw in all above use-cases, to create active/active and redundant layer 2 connectivity for the ESXi hypervisors, we use our MLAG protocol.
+The below Cumulus Linux switches configuration required for any N-VDS uplink profile (active/active or active/standby).

 Cumulus Linux MLAG configuration is done by a single command.
 It automatically creates the ISL (Inter Switch Link) bond, and configure all MLAG related configuration (bridge, sys-mac, peer-priority, etc.)